A Sign of Things to Come: SaaS in 2026

 Next year, new (and existing) businesses will need to use advanced analytics to predict customer behavior and identify opportunities for upselling and cross-selling.
 Leading players in the game are also moving quickly, launching new ventures faster than their rivals, so having tech know-how and a skilled IT team is crucial for growth.

-Hence, creating and investing in a SaaS product with a strong, well-rounded development team and leadership will be the key to winning the SaaS landscape in 2024.
+Hence, creating and investing in a SaaS product with a strong, well-rounded development team and leadership will be the key to winning the SaaS landscape today.